yleeyilin/tp/docs/DeveloperGuide.md

 2. The user inputs `/pin ; name : Alice Tan` or `unpin ; name : Alice Tan` into the CLI.
 3. The contact card for `Alice Tan` is now pinned / unpinned.
 This change should be reflected on the contact list page on PoochPlanner.

+**Aspect: How to implement pin/unpin command in Persons class and subclasses:**

+* **Alternative 1 (current choice)**: Only accept the name field, where only the last name field will be taken.
+    * Pros: User friendly.
+Users can easily correct the name field without deleting the previously incorrect name field entered.
+Since name cannot be edited, this ensures that the name will be consistent and the user do not have to check what to input everytime.
+    * Cons: Less rigorous validation check on name as users may not intentionally enter a second name field.

+* **Alternative 2**: Accept only one name field.
+    * Pros: Less prone to possible errors due to stricter validation checks on name fields.
+    * Cons: Less user friendly since users will have to put in more effort to fix their commands.

 ### Undo/redo feature